sck-at-ucy/kbeta/README.md

 These companion repos share the same optimizer API and training protocol, so you can directly apply `KourkoutasBeta` with no code changes.

-🔒 These repos are temporarily private but will be made public in the *near* future.

 ---
 ## Tests & linting